ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 https://hotter.io/docs/email-accounts/app-password-gmail/

 https://hotter.io/docs/email-accounts/secure-app-gmail/

+Occasionally, mailservers may indicate that emails have been sent successfully (including a successful note on the the associated incident) and yet they be blocked by the receiving mailserver due to insecure spam filters.
+This is a limitation of SMTP authentication mechanism.

 The port of TLS handshakes may also differ between mailservers (587/2525), a short history of port allocation can be found at: https://pepipost.com/blog/25-465-587-2525-choose-the-right-smtp-port/